Looking for some Halloween costume ideas? And ways to save?!?

-The Halloween season is definitely upon us!
-I’m sure you have long ago purchased your kiddos’ Halloween costumes when they hit the shelves in July…right?!?
+Somehow that Halloween season just sneaks right up on us!
 Every year I have high hopes of being on top of it before all of the sizes are out of that ONE costume your kid HAS to have (parent fail…).

-AND there are also some great deals and promotions to take advantage of if you haven’t snatched up your family’s costumes yet!
+There are always some great deals and promotions to take advantage of if you haven’t snatched up your family’s costumes yet!
 Read on to find some ideas and deals so you can be prepared well before Halloween arrives (and maybe even save a little money as well…)!

 *This post may contain affiliate links (which means if you make a purchase after clicking a link we may earn a small commission but it won’t cost you a dime)!
 Read our full disclaimer.